ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 #### Task Package Updates

-The module has been revamped by removing `Scheduler` and `Listener` classes and introducing the following functions to schedule and manage the job either one-time or periodically.
+The module has been revamped by removing the `Scheduler` and `Listener` classes and introducing the following functions to schedule and manage the job either one-time or periodically.

 - Configure the scheduler worker pool with worker count and max waiting time.
 ```ballerina